VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 ## Milestone 6: Asynchronous routing

 As you've worked through the milestones, the application has naturally gotten larger.
-At some point you'll reach a point where the application takes a long time to load.
+At some point you will reach a point where the application takes a long time to load.

 To remedy this issue, use asynchronous routing, which loads feature modules lazily, on request.
 Lazy loading has multiple benefits.